GSA/digitalgov.gov/content/news/2024/10/2024-10-11-making-targeted-improvements-to-nps-gov-a-case-study-from-the-national-park-service.md

 source: ""
 date: 2024-10-11 00:00:00 -0500
 title: "Making targeted improvements to NPS.gov: A case study from the National Park Service"
-deck: Understand the value of combining GSA’s Digital Analytics Program and Touchpoints customer feedback data
+deck: "Understand the value of combining GSA’s Digital Analytics Program and Touchpoints customer feedback data"
-summary: NPS enhances user experience on NPS.gov by integrating Digital Analytics Program web analytics data and customer feedback from GSA Touchpoints.
+summary: "NPS enhances user experience on NPS.gov by integrating Digital Analytics Program web analytics data and customer feedback from GSA Touchpoints."

 # See all authors at https://digital.gov/authors
 authors:
-  - marina-fox
+  - nathan-king

 # See all topics at https://digital.gov/topics
 topics: